 The public may request information from local law enforcement agencies or FDLE regarding sex offenders and predators.
 Law enforcement may release public information about registered offenders "in any manner deemed appropriate."
-The FDLE Sex Offenders Database provides an online capability to check the Florida Department of Law Enforcement for current information on registered Florida sexual offenders and predators living in our community.
+The FDLE Sex Offenders Search System provides an online capability to check the Florida Department of Law Enforcement for current information on registered Florida sexual offenders and predators living in our community.
 You may request information statewide based on your zip code, city, or county.
 Additionally, you may contact FDLE by telephone at 1-888-357-7332 with specific offender or predator questions.

 You may also sign up for the Florida Offender Alert System.
 This system will send an email when a registered Florida sexual offender or predator moves close to an address specified by you OR an offender or predator you have chosen to track has updated address information.

 The Tampa Police Department - Sexual Predator Identification andNotification (SPIN) Program is a comprehensive community policing (COP) initiative that proactively deals with the issue of registered sexual predators and offenders in ourcommunity.
 The COP concept goes beyond the minimum requirements of Florida'sSexual Predator Act by empowering the officers working within communities toproactively monitor these individuals.
 To accomplish this important public safety objective, patrol officers conduct random checks of the sexual offender or predator's residence.
 Detailed reports are completed and forwarded to the TPD Criminal Tracking Unit for a compliance review.
 Detectives will follow up on any potential issues of non-compliance and make arrests accordingly.